 3. to elect some to the gift of moral ability

 4. to enable those elected to respond by the power of the Holy Spirit

-The Westminster Confession (in 3:6,7) clearly implied the infralapsarian view but did not openly condemn the supralapsarians who were among their number and respected.
-More directly the Shorter Catechism (19 and 20) take a presumed infralapsarian position.
+The Westminster Confession implied infralapsarianism (3:6,7), but did not openly condemn the supralapsarians who were among their number and respected.
+More directly the Shorter Catechism (Questions 19 and 20) take a presumed infralapsarian position.

 Calvin’s position has been debated.
 Since this was not an issue in his time his language is often not precise.
 In his Consensus Genevanensis he explicitly takes the infralapsarian position.

 One strong passage often used to show the favorability of the infralapsarian order is Romans 8:29-30, “For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.”

 God is said to foreknow as a basis for his work of predestination, effectual call, justification, and glorification.
 This knowing of a person before hand implies that the decree to create is logically prior to the decree to predestine and not in order simply to fulfill the electing decree.

 Supralapsarians often cite Ephesians 3:9-10 as supporting their view, “and to bring to light what is the administration of the mystery which for ages has been hidden in God, who created all things; in order that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places.”